desk with documents

 Building a Strong Legal Defense

-An experienced suspended driver’s license defense attorney can help you build a strong legal defense for these charges.
+An experienced suspended drivers license attorney can help you build a strong legal defense for these charges.
 A strong potential defense for a driving on a suspended license charge is proving you were unaware your license was suspended.

 The prosecution must show you knowingly drove while suspended, so your Virginia defense lawyer can argue lack of notification if the DMV failed to send notice to your current address or if there’s evidence of a mailing error.